Zemská brána

-Zemská brána (English: Land’s Gate) is a popular tourist destination in the Orlické Mountains at the place where the river Divoká Orlice breaks through rocks into Bohemia.
+Zemská brána (English: 'Land's Gate') is a valley and a nature reserve in the Orlické Mountains in the Czech Republic.
+It is located around the Divoká Orlice River in the territory of Klášterec nad Orlicí and Bartošovice v Orlických horách in the Hradec Králové Region, near the Czech-Polish border.

 It is a rocky valley carved by the river, offering a remarkable environment of forests.
 At the beginning of the valley there is a stone bridge.
-In 1987 Zemská brána was declared a nature reserve.
+Zemská brána was declared a nature reserve in 1987.

 Natural trail

 A three-kilometre long natural trail starts at the stone bridge.
 It has about 22 stops.
 This trail is suitable even for small children due to its low intensity.
 The purpose of this trail is hiking and learning about local nature.

 Stone bridge

 The natural trail starts at the stone bridge which is considered the main dominant of the nature reserve Zemská brána.
 It was built between the years of 1901-1903 by Italian workers.
 The bridge was reconstructed in 2004, but the original appearance has not been changed.